The Brothers Flub

-The Brothers Flub is a children's animated television series created by David Burke and Laxlo Nosek for Nickelodeon.
+The Brothers Flub is a children's animated television series created by David Burke and Laslo Nosek for Nickelodeon.
 It was produced by Sunbow Entertainment and Sony Wonder Television in co-production with Ravensburger Film + TV and Videal.
-Nickelodeon billed the show as its original programming despite it not being a Nicktoon.
-The show's title characters are a pair of alien brothers named Guapo and Fraz, both of whom work as couriers, who travel throughout their universe to deliver packages to a different planet in each episode of the series.
+For only one year, Nickelodeon billed the show as its original programming despite it not being a Nicktoon.
+The show's title characters are a pair of alien brothers named Guapo and Fraz, both of whom work as couriers, as they travel throughout their universe to deliver packages to a different planet in each episode of the series.
 It ran from January 16, 1999, until January 8, 2000 and was widely panned by critics, who compared it unfavorably to actual Nicktoons.
 It has since been disowned by Nickelodeon.

 Summary

 The Brothers Flub takes place in outer space.
 The show's title refers to its two central characters: a pair of blue-furred alien brothers named Guapo and Fraz Flub.
 Guapo is shorter and fatter than his brother, and is a lighter shade of blue.
 Both wear spacesuits, shoes and caps.

 In the series, they work for a company called RetroGrade Interdimensional Couriers, of which a green-colored female alien named Tarara Boomdeyay is the boss.
 Other characters at their job include a female alien named Valerina and an older orange, male alien named Squish.
 The brothers, who are couriers, travel through their universe in their spacecraft (called the Hoog) to deliver packages to various planets.
 Each episode features a different planet with a different characteristic, such as "The Land of Oversized Games", which comprises life-sized game pieces such as a pinball machine, or "Hip City", a planet inhabited by beatnik aliens.